-Flutist Debora Harris joined the faculty of Concordia College, Moorhead, MN, as Associate Professor of Flute in 2001.
-Prior teaching posts include: Associate Professor of Flute at Minnesota State University Moorhead, Valdosta State University, and the University of Wisconsin-Wausau.
+Flutist Debora Harris joined the faculty of Concordia College, Moorhead, Minnesota, as Associate Professor of Flute in 2001.
+Prior teaching posts include Associate Professor of Flute at Minnesota State University Moorhead, Valdosta State University, and the University of Wisconsin-Wausau.

-For the past twenty-five years, she has served as Principal Flute of the Fargo-Moorhead Symphony, and has been a guest soloist with the orchestra performing Mozart Concerto in D Major, Bernstein Halil, Bach Suite in B Minor, and Brandenburg Concerto No. 5.
+For the past 25 years, she has served as Principal Flute of the Fargo-Moorhead Symphony and has been a guest soloist with the orchestra performing Mozart Concerto in D Major, Bernstein Halil, Bach Suite in B Minor, and Brandenburg Concerto No. 5.
 Other orchestral positions include Breckenridge Music Institute in Colorado, Peoria Symphony, and Wausau Symphony.
-Since 1989 she has served as Principal Flute of the Fargo-Moorhead Opera orchestra, and has also performed with the Berkshire Opera Company, Lenox, MA, and Opera Illinois.
+Since 1989, she has served as Principal Flute of the Fargo-Moorhead Opera orchestra and has also performed with the Berkshire Opera Company, Lenox, MA, and Opera Illinois.

 Since 2009, Debora has been a member of the flute, sax, piano trio, Excelsior!
 Trio.
 The Trio has performed concerts throughout the US, at the World Saxophone Congress in Scotland, the Museo Internazionale delle Ceramiche, in Faenza, Italy, and at the National Flute Association Convention in California.